AmberLBurroughs/hoover/README.md

 I created a server using Node and Express to handle reading the input file because it open the door to more functionality like, uploading / updating instruction files, and storing past cleaning results.

 ## Challenges
-While building this application I came across some interesting problems like creating the grind in a kind of cartesian/math style where were the grid start at the bottom left.
-I found this challenging since a normal 2d array would start at the top left.
-I solved this by rotating the grid by 270 degrees with CSS.
-Though this brought on its own challenges like setting the height and width of the floor.
-Calculating the "floor" height and width needed to be done dynamically because the grid dimensions change, the rotation of the grid made this task tricky.
+While building this application I came across some interesting problems like creating a math-like grid where the origin (0,0) starts at the bottom left.
+I found this challenging since a conventional 2D array would usually start at the top left.
+Using CSS, I was able to rotate the grid 270 degrees, though this brought on its own challenges when referencing the X and Y coordinates, and setting the height/width of the grid so the tiles would be properly aligned.
+Calculating the "floor" height and width needed to be done dynamically because the grid dimensions change.

 ## Configuration
-The application is seperated into two repositories with their own setup instructions.
+The application is separated into two repositories with their own setup instructions.
 * [server](https://github.com/AmberLBurroughs/hoover/tree/master/server)
 * [view](https://github.com/AmberLBurroughs/hoover/tree/master/view)

 ## Improvements
-Somethings I would like to improve about this application:
+Some things I would like to improve about this application:
 * Use an API endpoint to update/change/create the instruction settings in either object form or as a file upload.
 * Send random hoover instructions each time instead of only reading from a single instruction each time.
 * Send cleanup cleanup result to server to be added to a file and read from.